Schur complement method: The method and implementation

 which can both be done in parallel.

 The multiplication of a vector by the Schur complement is a discrete version of the Poincaré–Steklov operator, also called the Dirichlet to Neumann mapping.

 Advantages

 There are two benefits of this method.
 First, the elimination of the interior unknowns on the subdomains, that is the solution of the Dirichlet problems, can be done in parallel.
 Second, passing to the Schur complement reduces condition number and thus tends to decrease the number of iterations.
 For second-order problems, such as the Laplace equation or linear elasticity, the matrix of the system has condition number of the order 1/h2, where h is the characteristic element size.
 The Schur complement, however, has condition number only of the order 1/h.

 For performances, the Schur complement method is combined with preconditioning, at least a diagonal preconditioner.
 The Neumann–Neumann method and the Neumann–Dirichlet method are the Schur complement method with particular kinds of preconditioners.

+When a fast function is utilized, especially in low cost parallel computers, the Schur complement method is relatively efficient.